 7. Answer-engine SEO: the compounding retrieval surface

 Surface seven is the long-tail compounding surface and the single most underbuilt asset on most AI startup marketing stacks.
 Answer-engine SEO is the practice of structuring content so the major AI answer engines (ChatGPT, Perplexity, Claude, Gemini) cite the company by name when builder-buyers ask them questions in the company's category.
 The surface looks like Google SEO from 2014 in some respects, but the mechanics differ on the citation-friendliness of the page structure, the schema markup, the llms.txt file, and the agent-readiness of the entire site.
 Perplexity disclosed in Q1 2026 that 22% of their new-user signups came from answer-engine citations, which is the cleanest public benchmark we have for the surface.
+A fast way to see where your site stands before committing time to implementation is the free AEO checker, which runs the technical baseline across AI crawler access, schema, and llms.txt in one pass.
 We covered the full mechanics in the agent-native GTM founder stack and the audit pattern in the agent-ready site audit.

 Answer-engine SEO compounds slowly: the first 60 days produce almost no citations, the next 60 days produce a trickle, and the surface reaches its first meaningful pipeline contribution between months four and five.
 Founders who treat it as a fast lever quit too early.
 Founders who let it run for a full year against a weekly content cadence find by month nine that 15 to 25% of inbound trial signups arrive citing the answer engine.
 The surface stacks on top of the cookbook (notebooks get cited), the podcasts (clips get cited), and the HN posts (transcripts get cited), which is why it sits at position seven and not position one.

-The four traps AI founders fall into when they try to compress the stack
+The four traps AI founders fall into when they compress the stack

 The four most common compression mistakes we see in AI founder audits cluster into a recognizable pattern.
 First, founders who skip surface one because they hate posting on X. The voice surface is the calibration loop and skipping it shows in every later surface as flat copy and missed signal.
 Second, founders who ship surface two as a single launch instead of a weekly cadence.
 Cookbooks compound on cadence and stop compounding without it.
 Third, founders who run surface four as a one-shot with no preparation.
 HN is unforgiving on title craft, submit hour, and reply cadence; an unprepared launch loses the company's single biggest one-day surface.
 Fourth, founders who run surface seven without the prerequisite content the answer engines actually cite.
 Answer-engine SEO without weekly cookbook updates and without podcast appearances has nothing to retrieve, and the surface stalls.